Kroc/v80/bin/wla-dx/README.txt

    _sizeof_moomin3_b   (== 1)
    _sizeof_moomin3_c   (== 1)

+Going back to the previous example, if you wanted to make the size of all instances of "game_object" to be 8 (bytes) in "enemies":

+   .RAMSECTION "vars 4" BANK 1 SLOT $A000
+   enemies      INSTANCEOF game_object SIZE 8 COUNT 2 STARTFROM 0
+   .ENDS

+Use the keyword "SIZE" to do that.
+Also note that the keyword "COUNT" is optional, and recommended.

 It is also possible to merge two or more sections using "APPENDTO":

    .RAMSECTION "RAMSection1" BANK 0 SLOT 0